Lowland single malts: Lighter flavours

 Another review states that most of the region's whiskies tend to be "lighter and grassier" without the "smoky" flavour produced by peat.

-However, in recent years lowland distilleries such as Ailsa Bay and Annandale have become characterised by their use of peat, with a flavor profile more typical of Islay whiskey.
+However, in recent years lowland distilleries such as Ailsa Bay and Annandale have become characterised by their use of peat, with a flavor profile more typical of Islay whisky.

-According to an August 2019 report, Auchentoshan is the region's only distillery still making whisky that is triple distilled which leads to "an edge of citrus flavour".
+Until 2019, Auchentoshan was the region's only distillery releasing triple distilled malt whisky.
+More recently, a triple distilled expression has been released by Glasgow Distillery as well.

 Legal status

 The distinction between the Lowlands and the Highlands was originally drawn by the 1784 Wash Act.
 Highland distilleries were taxed based upon the size of their still; Lowland distilleries were taxed per gallon in the wash.
 This led to outrage from Lowland distillers over their comparably high duty rates.

 Today the term Lowland is a "protected locality" for Scotch Whisky distilling under UK Government legislation.
 The modern Lowland–Highland line is drawn by the Scotch Whisky Regulations 2009 as follows:

 "the line [begins] at the North Channel and [runs] along the southern foreshore of the Firth of Clyde to Greenock, and from there to Cardross Station, then eastwards in a straight line to the summit of Earl’s Seat in the Campsie Fells, and then eastwards in a straight line to the Wallace Monument, and from there eastwards along the line of the B998 and A91 roads until the A91 meets the M90 road at Milnathort, and then along the M90 northwards until the Bridge of Earn, and then along the River Earn until its confluence with the River Tay, and then along the southern foreshore of that river and the Firth of Tay until it comes to the North Sea."